-This course will explore theoretical perspectives and practical skill sets for effective communication, intervention, and problem solving within a criminal justice context.
-This course will introduce strategies for negotiation, mediation, crisis intervention, conflict de-escalation and problem management.
-Practical approaches for assessing, managing and intervening in various criminal justice situations will be explored.
-Challenges with difficult client groups will be identified and appropriate interventions surveyed.
-Student will have ongoing opportunities to develop and practice skills and interventions through this interactive course.
+This course will explore theoretical perspectives and practical skill sets for effective communication, decision making, and problem solving within a criminal justice context.
+Strategies for crisis intervention and conflict de-escalation and resolution will be introduced.
+Practical approaches for assessing, managing and intervening in various criminal justice situations will be examined.
+Challenges with diverse client groups will be identified and interventions surveyed.
+Student will have ongoing opportunities to develop and practice skills through this highly interactive course.

-- Communication Styles and Approaches in Criminal Justice Settings
+- Communication Theories and Approaches in Criminal Justice Settings

 - Rapport and Relationship Building

 - Assessment and Problem Definition

 - Goal Setting